pandorafms/pandora-open/README.md

 ## Why use Pandora Open?

-- Pure 100% opensource.
+- Pure 100% freesoftware, behind the opensource, GNU Spirit.
 No vendor lockings, no hidden agenda.
 - Truly Scalable: Designed to grow from a small home lab to massive distributed environments without losing performance.
 - Modular & Open: Its architecture is based on a high-performance MySQL backend, making it easy to extend, script, and customize to your specific needs.
 - Remote & Agent-based: Choose between zero-footprint remote polling or deep-dive monitoring with local agents.